coloshword/ExcelAgent/README.md

     RequestInit -- > ts type definition of anything you pass fetch to

 - async / await functions, return type you gotta wrap Promise<type> for it.

+- work on redirect back to login with google
+    - redirect use window.location.href = <uri>